rzmearns/spherapy/CONTRIBUTING.md

 https://github.com/rzmearns/spherapy/issues

 ## Adding Features
-If you have a contribution to make to spherapy, please clone the repo, and submit a merge request.
+If you have a contribution to make to spherapy, please clone the repo, and submit a pull request.
 In order to be considered for merging, the branch must pass the [Linting](#linting), [Testing](#testing) and [Static Typing](#typing) stages of the CI pipeline.
 For any branch you make, please follow the following branch naming conventions: